ProjectIxian/Spixi-website/guide.md

             <img src="assets/img/guide/Spixi9.png" alt="Spixi guide 10"/>
             <div class="guideText">On "Settings" screen you can change your displayed image and name.
 You also have the possibility to delete your accont and/or wallet.</div>
             <div class="guideSubText">
+                <strong>Please note </strong>
-                Please note that this is only your displayed name to other Spixi users and it is not your "handle".
+                that this is only your displayed name to other Spixi users and it is not your "handle".
 You can always chanage your Nickname in the settings.
             </div>
         </div>
         <div class="col-xl-4 mb-3 guideBoxNoBg">